huangli712/Flink/README.md

-# FLINK (General Purpose Fortran Modules and Subroutines)
+# FLINK

-The FLINK library is a collection of some useful fortran modules and subroutines, which are widely used in the other (home-made) numerical programs.
+The FLINK library is a collection of some useful fortran modules and subroutines for scientific computing.

 ## Version

-v0.1.1 (devel)
+v0.1.2 (devel)

 ## License